 On behalf of the European Commission, Ars Electronica in collaboration with BOZAR and Waag Society is issuing an open call for entries to a competition that will determine the third recipients of STARTS Prize, prestigious and—with two €20,000 prizes—highly endowed awards.
 Expressly encouraged are innovative projects at the interface of science, technology and art.

 - The submission starts on January 10th, 2018.
-The deadline of the open call is on March 2nd, 2018.
+The extended deadline of the open call is on March 12th, 2018.
 There are no entry fees.

 - The prizewinners will be selected by an international jury on April 23th, 2018.

-- The prizewinners and their works will be presented to the public at a press conference at the latest in June 2018.
+- The prizewinners and their works will be presented to the public at a press conference in June 2018.

 - They will be publically honored in September/October 2018.